itskalvik/SOAGF/README.md

 I found that by iteratively computing the assignments using the Hungarian algorithm, followed by computing formation parameters using SOCP, until the cost $c$ across iterations differs by less than some threshold $\epsilon$, the optimal formation parameters and assignments can be obtained with polynomial time complexity.

 <img src="http://kdkalvik.github.io/SOAGF/rotated_prob.png">
-Initial Positions of the robots with an arbitrary rotation angle
+<em>Initial Positions of the robots with an arbitrary rotation angle</em>

 <p align="center">
   <img src="http://kdkalvik.github.io/SOAGF/rotated_prob_sol1.png" width="400" />